 The whole point of a remote training collar is to be able to use it at great lengths.
 Most only suited for short ranges, with some flexibility for medium distances (over 200 feet).
 However, there are some that excel at long-range and could be used long-term for outdoor/hunting dogs that need cues over great distances.

 Knowing your remote training collar is going to work and hold a charge is vital.
 It’s really what keeps the whole thing running!
-Which is why we list if it’s rechargeable and how long you can go without plugging it back in.

 Types of Remote Training Collar Modes

 Some training collars come with different modes and these are the most common!
 Beeping and vibration can become a trained cue for your dog to assist in training.
 Unlike the shock collars, collars that only beep or cause a vibration do not cause any pain.
 So you’ll need to train your dog what these sounds and vibrations mean.
-These is a much more favorable method with trainers than just shock.
+These are a much more favorable method with trainers than just shock.